 Tangy and crunchy, these easy fermented carrots make a delicious snack or side dish for meals.
 I love them plain, but my kids prefer them dipped in creamy homemade ranch dressing, bleu cheese dressing or onion dip.

-Like sauerkraut, pickles, or kimchi, fermented carrots are rich in gut-healthy probiotics thanks to the process of lacto-fermentation.
+Like sauerkraut, pickles, or kimchi, fermented carrots are rich in gut-friendly probiotics thanks to the process of lacto-fermentation.
 In a nutshell, that’s when beneficial bacteria (lacto is for lactobacillus) are used to extend the shelf life (aka preserve) of veggies by inhibiting the growth of harmful bacteria.

 The process works like this: